flathub/governance/values.md

 ## Openness over exclusivity
 Transparency, Inclusivity, Adaptability, Collaboration, and Community.

+## Respect for people
+Respect for people starts with a passion for serving the community and society.
+People are always in the center--people in every function across the community as well as partners and users.
+We aim to constantly develop and improve on how we work, both individually and together.

+## Continuous improvement
+Without continuous improvement the project will stagnate and eventually deteriorate.
+We will challenge status quo, use systematic problem solving, and appreciate teamwork.

 - Diversity and inclusion
-- Continuous improvement

 ## License and attributions
 These Community Values is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
-Portions of text derived from the [Kubernetes Community Values](https://github.com/kubernetes/community/blob/master/values.md)
+Portions of text derived from the [Kubernetes Community Values](https://github.com/kubernetes/community/blob/master/values.md) and [The Open Organization Definition](https://github.com/open-organization/open-org-definition/blob/master/open-organization-definition.md).